 Formal requirements

-The requirements for doing a doctorate in the Faculty of Humanities are set forth in the Doctoral Degree Regulations for the Faculty of Humanities dated 7 July 2010 (PDF in English) as amended on 12 April 2017 and 20 November 2019 (PDF on fast-track option).
-You can read an unofficial version, including amendments, on our website: unofficial version here
+The requirements for doing a doctorate in the Faculty of Humanities are set forth in the Doctoral Degree Regulations for the Faculty of Humanities dated 16 July 2025 (PDF in English to follow).
+You can read an unofficial version, including amendments, on our website: unofficial version here.

 Formal requirements